14 pretty perfect picnic spots in Northants…

 Sywell Country Park, Northampton

 This park in Ecton (East Sywell) also has a beautiful reservoir and gardens.
-Their new summer event for Tots offers a themed walk and some arts and crafts, probably best attended after devouring the picnic.
-(Booking is essential).
-The park is open all day, everyday with free admission.
+There are loads of summer events for kids – themed walks and some arts and crafts – probably best attended after devouring the picnic (ring beforehand and book).
+The park is open all day, it’s big enough to never feel crowded and great for pooches (Muddy Paws loves walking the whole reservoir).

 Harpole farm (PYO Strawberries), Northampton

 This farm, just off the Upper High Street in Harpole, allows you to pick your own strawberries, raspberries, blackberries and gooseberries.
 Be sure to check their Facebook page for regular updates about opening times and the amount of fruit available as it varies daily.
-The freshly picked fruit makes for excellent pudding, so bring the savoury and forget the sweet as this farm has it covered.
+The freshly picked fruit makes for excellent pudding, so bring the savoury and cream, as this farm has dessert covered.